Black budget

-A black budget or covert appropriation is a government budget that is allocated for classified or other secret operations of a nation.
-The black budget is an account expenses and spending related to military research and covert operations.
+A black budget or covert appropriation is a government budget that is allocated for classified or other secret operations of a state.
+The black budget is an account of expenses and spending related to military research and covert operations.
 The black budget is mostly classified because of security reasons.

-The black budget can be complicated to calculate, but in the United States it has been estimated to be over US$50 billion a year, taking up approximately 7 percent of the US$700 billion American defense budget.
+A black budget can be complicated to calculate, but in the United States it has been estimated to be over US$50 billion a year, taking up approximately 7 percent of the US$700 billion military budget.

 By country

 France

 In France, the black budget is known as "special funds" (French: fonds spéciaux).
-In 2020, 70 million euros were spent on the funds, which were also illegally used by ministers to pay themselves.
-There is no law that regulates use of the funds, though the black budget is voted on every year by deputees.
+In 2020, €70 million was spent on the funds, which were also illegally used by ministers to pay themselves.
+There is no law that regulates use of the funds, though the black budget is voted on every year by deputies.

+Philippines

+The black budget are known in the Philippines as confidential and intelligence funds (CIFs).
+It refer to budgetary allocations disbursed to government agencies, including civilian offices and security institutions, for activities related to national security, surveillance, and intelligence-gathering.
+These funds are exempt from standard auditing procedures due to the sensitive nature of the operations they support.

+The use of CIFs is authorised under the General Appropriations Act (GAA) passed annually by the Congress of the Philippines.
+The Department of Budget and Management, the Department of Interior and Local Government, the Department of National Defense, the Governance Commission for GOCCs and the Commission on Audit further outlines their usage through Joint Circular No. 2015-01, which classify such funds into two categories: